-What curriculum(s) for the Sustainable Development Goals?" symposium
+Symposium: "Which curriculum(s) for the Sustainable Development Goals?"

 Montpellier, April 5-6, 2018.

-At a time when education systems, both formal and non-formal, are mobilizing for the release of UNESCO's new "Education 2030" roadmap centered on the Sustainable Development Goals (SDGs), it's vital that we also mobilize as a community of educational researchers.
-The seventeen goals defined by the United Nations cover the whole range of what the French-speaking community calls "educations à".
-The educational implementation of these 17 objectives is in itself a major challenge for the world of education: is it a question of creating ex novo as many new paths or systems?
-Is it a matter of integrating these objectives into existing curricula?
-Is it a question of recomposing curricula around the SDGs?
-Is it a new educational utopia, a heterotopia (in Durkheim's sense) or a neo-liberal normalizing goal?
-How can they be applied to different geopolitical and cultural spheres, in the North and South?
-This colloquium aims to debate these questions from a critical and scientific perspective.
+At a time when both formal and informal education systems are mobilizing around UNESCO's new "Education 2030" roadmap focused on the Sustainable Development Goals (SDGs), it is essential that we also mobilize as a community of education researchers.
+The seventeen goals defined by the United Nations cover the whole range of what is known in the French-speaking community as "educations to."
+The educational implementation of these 17 goals is in itself a major challenge for the world of education: does it involve creating so many new pathways or systems from scratch?
+Does it involve integrating these goals into existing curricula by breaking them down?
+Does it involve restructuring curricula around the SDGs?
+Is it, finally, a new educational utopia, a heterotopia (in Durkheim's sense) or a neoliberal standardizing aim?
+How can they be applied according to geopolitical and cultural spheres, in the North and in the South?
+This conference aims to debate these questions from a critical and scientific point of view.

 Opening of the symposium